Notice of Pre-AIA or AIA Status

 Apparatus claim 1 and method claim 11 correspond to apparatus claim 18.
 Therefore, claims 1 and 11 are rejected for the same reasons as used above.

-Regarding claim 4, the combination of Klug, Yamamoto, and Braunecker teaches the image processing device according to claim 1, wherein the first image is acquired by a first camera positioned at the first viewpoint and the second image is acquired by a second camera positioned at the second viewpoint (Klug, Paragraph 6, These measurement cameras are set up at different positions located remotely from one another and thus each have a different perspective, thus a viewing direction of the desired object in the environment dependent on the respective position).
+Regarding claim 4, the combination of Klug, Yamamoto, Braunecker, and Aiki teaches the image processing device according to claim 1, wherein the first image is acquired by a first camera positioned at the first viewpoint and the second image is acquired by a second camera positioned at the second viewpoint (Klug, Paragraph 6, These measurement cameras are set up at different positions located remotely from one another and thus each have a different perspective, thus a viewing direction of the desired object in the environment dependent on the respective position).

 Method claim 14 corresponds to apparatus claim 4.
 Therefore, claim 14 is rejected for the same reasons as used above.

-Regarding claim 5, the combination of Klug, Yamamoto, and Braunecker teaches the image processing device according to claim 1, wherein the first image is acquired by a camera positioned at the first viewpoint and the second image is acquired by the camera moved from the first viewpoint to the second viewpoint (Klug, Paragraph 7, Images of the desired object in the environment are then recorded using this single measurement camera from different positions, thus from different perspectives).
+Regarding claim 5, the combination of Klug, Yamamoto, Braunecker, and Aiki teaches the image processing device according to claim 1, wherein the first image is acquired by a camera positioned at the first viewpoint and the second image is acquired by the camera moved from the first viewpoint to the second viewpoint (Klug, Paragraph 7, Images of the desired object in the environment are then recorded using this single measurement camera from different positions, thus from different perspectives).

 Method claim 15 corresponds to apparatus claim 5.
 Therefore, claim 15 is rejected for the same reasons as used above.